sharpicx/dotfiles/README.md

   # pacman --populate archlinux blackarch
   # pacman --update --keyserver keyserver.ubuntu.com
   ```
+* If you wanna surving free and maybe watching a porn on the internet, just replace [this one](https://github.com/bebasid/bebasid/blob/master/releases/hosts/) into your hosts file, that's it.

-* I will add more later
+* i will add more...

 ## Components
 |Program|Name|